 Speaking of Nora.

-Smirking, he walked confidently over to his friends and stopped and stared at his intended target who had a certain gleam in her eyes.
-Everyone else had stopped their conversation as well, knowing full well of the bet going on between the two.
-The story was coming to an end.
-Time to see the end results.
+The Arc smirked.
+He walked confidently over to his friends and stopped and stared at his intended target who had a certain gleam in her eyes.
+Everyone else stopped their conversation, hush-hush, knowing full well of the bet going on between the two.
+The story was coming to its end, now time to see the finale.

 Ignoring the rest of his friends, Jaune grinned in only a way that Yang could pull off, swiped Nora's pancakes away from her fingers and pushed a fork into them.

 "Hey!"
 Nora yelled, reaching out for her pancakes.
 "You can't just steal my—!"